 What happens if there is a confirmed case of COVID-19 at school?

 Any positive student or staff cases will be handled by the Columbia County Department of Health with our school district’s cooperation.
 Positive cases would be required to follow all quarantine rules and could only return to school after being cleared by the Department of Health.
-Any close contacts would be identified by the Department of Health through contact tracing.
+Any close contacts would be identified by the Department of Health through contact tracing, which traces back to 48 hours before the individual became symptomatic.
 If a student or staff member is identified as a contact, they will be contacted by a NYSCommCare and be instructed to quarantine for 14 days.
 Any contact identified by the health department may not return to school until such a time as they are released from mandatory quarantine by the NYSCommCare or the local health department.

 If there is a possible COVID-19 exposure at my child’s school, what is the notification process and timeline?